Max Kozloff

-Max Kozloff (born 1933) is an American art historian, art critic of modern art and photographer.
-He has been art editor at The Nation, and Executive Editor of Artforum.
-His essay "American Painting During the Cold War" is of particular importance to the criticism on American Abstract Expressionism.
+Maxwell Kozloff (June 21, 1933 – April 6, 2025) was an American art historian, art critic of modern art, and photographer.
+He was art editor at The Nation, and executive editor of Artforum.
+His essay American Painting During the Cold War was of particular importance to the criticism on American Abstract Expressionism.

 Kozloff received a Guggenheim Fellowship in 1968 and an Infinity Award for Writing from the International Center of Photography in 1990.

 Early life and education

-Kozloff was born in Chicago, Illinois.
+Kozloff was born in Chicago, Illinois, on June 21, 1933.
 He graduated from the University of Chicago in 1953.
 Between 1954 and 1956 he served in the U.S. Army, before returning to the University of Chicago for his M.A. degree in 1958.
 He joined New York University's Institute of Fine Arts in 1959 to pursue a Ph.D. degree, and was subsequently awarded a Fulbright Fellowship for 1962–1963.